Dire Straits: 1980–1984: Making Movies, Love Over Gold and other side projects

 In 1980, Dire Straits were nominated for two Grammy Awards for Best New Artist and Best Rock Vocal Performance by a Duo or Group for "Sultans of Swing".
 In July 1980, the band started recording tracks for their third album.
 Produced by Jimmy Iovine, with Mark Knopfler also sharing credit, Making Movies was released in October 1980.
-During the recording sessions, tensions between the Knopfler brothers reached a point where David Knopfler decided to leave the band for a solo career.
-The remaining trio continued the album, with a session guitarist Sid McGinnis on rhythm guitar, although he was uncredited on the album, and Roy Bittan from Bruce Springsteen's E Street Band guesting on keyboards.
-After the recording sessions were completed, keyboardist Alan Clark and Californian guitarist Hal Lindes joined Dire Straits as full-time members for the On Location tour of Europe, North America, and Oceania.
+During the recording sessions, tensions between the Knopfler brothers reached a point where David Knopfler left the band for a solo career.
+The remaining trio continued the album, with session guitarist Sid McGinnis on rhythm guitar – although he was uncredited on the album – and Roy Bittan from Bruce Springsteen's E Street Band guesting on keyboards.
+After the recording sessions, keyboardist Alan Clark and Californian guitarist Hal Lindes joined Dire Straits as full-time members for the On Location tour of Europe, North America, and Oceania.

 Making Movies received mostly positive reviews and featured longer songs with more complex arrangements, a style which would continue for the rest of the band's career.
 The album featured many of Mark Knopfler's most personal compositions.
 The most successful chart single was "Romeo and Juliet" (number 8 in the UK Singles Chart), a song about a failed love affair, with Knopfler's trademark in keeping personal songs under fictitious names.
-Although never released as a hit single, "Solid Rock" was featured in all Dire Straits' live shows from this point on for the remainder of their career, while the album's lengthy opening track, "Tunnel of Love", with its intro "The Carousel Waltz" by Richard Rodgers and Oscar Hammerstein II, was featured in the 1982 Richard Gere film An Officer and a Gentleman.
+Although never released as a single, "Solid Rock" was featured in all Dire Straits' live shows from this point on for the remainder of their career, while the album's lengthy opening track, "Tunnel of Love", with its intro "The Carousel Waltz" by Richard Rodgers and Oscar Hammerstein II, was featured in the 1982 Richard Gere film An Officer and a Gentleman.
 Although "Tunnel of Love" reached only no. 54 in the UK when released as a single in 1981, it remains one of Dire Straits' most famous and popular songs and immediately became a favourite live staple, entering the band’s concert repertoire from this point onwards.
 Making Movies stayed in the UK Albums Chart for five years, peaking at No. 4.
 Rolling Stone ranked Making Movies number 52 on its list of the "100 Best Albums of the Eighties".